 All blogging costs you is your time, so how much does the average blogger spend writing their blog posts?
 Check out the following graphs and stats to find out.

-1. The average blogger takes up to 4 hours to write a blog post in 2021, while the time taken back in 2014 was just 2.5 hours.
-This shows that bloggers are spending more time crafting a typical article today.
+1. The average blogger takes up to 4 hours 10 minutes to write a blog post.
 (Orbit Media)

 Optimum Blog Post Length – Stats & Facts